 Overview: Collections Staff

-Jeff Kloha, Director of Collections Operations
+Jeff Kloha, Vice President of Curatorial

 Kloha joined Museum of the Bible in the summer of 2017.
 He manages the day-to-day operations of the Museum of the Bible Collections department and is responsible for executing the department's strategic plan and collection management policies, along with managing other professionals.